CleanroomMC/cleanroom-website/docs/groovy-script/mods/pyrotech/chopping_block.md

 ## Description

-When using a axe it can convert items
+When using a axe it can convert items.

 ## Identifier